SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Indicating that one follows an interface is generally done with the implements keyword.
 If something implements an interface, it generally must implement all methods of that interface.
 In the past, Java did not allow variables in interfaces. as of today, they are allowed, but subject to heavy restrictions.
+In interfaces in Java/C#, you most commonly merely specify method stubs. (in the past this is the only thing you could do, this is no longer true)
+Method stubs are method signatures without the implementation.

+<h3>OOP</h3>

+C#, Java

 <h2>IO</h2>